City Cast Denver logo

 The chain restaurant had unique locations all over the country, bringing Baby Doe’s fascinating — and to some, scandalous — story back to life through dining rooms dressed in Gilded Age furnishings and adorned with mining stock certificates, tipple cars, pickaxes, and family photos.
 Denver’s outpost of the Baby Doe’s Matchless Mine restaurant closed for good in the early 2000s and was eventually torn down, but the actual Matchless Mine in Leadville still stands!

-Oh, and an important note: The Tabor family, as mentioned above, should not be confused with the TABOR amendment.
-The two are completely unrelated.
-Coincidentally, you can learn more about TABOR (the Taxpayer Bill of Rights) on today’s podcast 👇
+Oh, and FYI: The Tabor family, as mentioned above, should not be confused with the TABOR as in Colorado’s Taxpayer Bill of Rights.

 Hey Denver